CLL - Episode 6

-Clinical trials determine if a drug works in humans and if it is safe and effective.
-To determine if a drug can be approved for use, the Food and Drug Administration (FDA) requires 4 phases of a clinical trial.
-The number of participants increases in each phase, starting from 20 to 80 people for a phase 1 trial to up to 3,000 for a phase 3 trial (Figure 1).1
+Clinical trials determine whether a drug works in humans and whether it is safe and effective.
+For a drug to be approved for use, the Food and Drug Administration (FDA) requires four phases of a clinical trial.
+The number of participants increases in each phase, starting from 20 to 80 people for a phase 1 trial to up to several thousand for a phase 3 trial (Figure 1).1

-Patients with CLL may experience symptoms such as weakness, feeling tired, weight loss, chills, fever, night sweats, swollen lymph nodes, pain or a sense of fullness in the belly.
-While these signs and symptoms can point to CLL, tests are needed for a diagnosis.
-Many people with CLL do not have any symptoms at the time they are diagnosed; in fact, their leukemia is found during blood tests for unrelated health issues or routine check-ups.3 CLL is usually recognized when blood counts performed for unrelated reasons reveal lymphocytosis, or higher-than-normal amount of lymphocytes in the body.
+Patients with CLL may experience symptoms such as weakness, fatigue, weight loss, chills, fever, night sweats, swollen lymph nodes, pain and a sense of fullness in the belly.
+Although these signs and symptoms can point to CLL, tests are needed for a diagnosis.
+Many people with CLL do not have any symptoms at the time of their diagnosis; their leukemia is found during blood tests for unrelated health issues or routine checkups.3 CLL is usually recognized when blood counts performed for unrelated reasons reveal lymphocytosis, or a higher-than-normal amount of lymphocytes in the body.

 Bendamustine plus rituximab is a standard-of-care chemoimmunotherapy combination often given for the treatment of R/R CLL.
 Chemoimmunotherapy refers to the use of drugs to directly kill or affect the growth of cancer cells (chemotherapy) together with substances to activate the body’s immune system to fight cancer cells (immunotherapy).6

-ASH 2020: Updated Results from the Murano Five-Year Analysis in R/R CLL
+ASH 2020: Updated Results From the Murano 5-Year Analysis in R/R CLL

-The MURANO trial was an open-label, multicenter, randomized phase three study that evaluated the efficacy, safety and tolerability of venetoclax given in combination with rituximab versus bendamustine given with rituximab as treatments for adult patients with R/R CLL.9
+The MURANO trial was an open-label, multicenter, randomized, phase 3 study that evaluated the efficacy, safety and tolerability of venetoclax given in combination with rituximab versus bendamustine given with rituximab as treatments for adult patients with R/R CLL.9

-Patients included in the study were those who had received up to 3 prior treatment regimens, including at least one regimen that included standard chemotherapy.9
+Patients included in the study were those who had received up to three prior treatment regimens, including at least one regimen that included standard chemotherapy.9

-A group of 389 patients from the original MURANO study who experienced disease progression (their CLL continued to worsen) after treatment with venetoclax plus rituximab or bendamustine plus rituximab were enrolled in a sub study, in which researchers had patients either continue with venetoclax plus rituximab (if they were already taking this combination) or switch patients to venetoclax plus rituximab (if they had been taking bendamustine plus rituximab initially).
-These patients were monitored for a median of five years as part of the sub study.10
+A group of 389 patients from the original MURANO study who experienced disease progression (their CLL continued to worsen) after treatment with venetoclax plus rituximab or bendamustine plus rituximab were enrolled in a substudy, in which researchers either had patients continue with venetoclax plus rituximab (if they were already taking this combination) or switched patients to venetoclax plus rituximab (if they had been taking bendamustine plus rituximab initially).
+These patients were monitored for a median of five years as part of the substudy.10

 Researchers monitored patients to see how much time would pass before the patients experienced disease progression (progression-free survival [PFS]) and also conducted blood work to monitor for the presence of a reduced number of cancer cells after treatment (minimal residual disease [MRD]).6,10

-The Table illustrates the benefits in PFS and overall survival (OS) observed in this sub study.10
+Figure 2 illustrates the benefits in PFS and overall survival (OS) observed in this substudy10:

-No additional safety concerns were identified in the sub study.
+No additional safety concerns were identified in the substudy beyond those identified in the original study.
 Among patients in the venetoclax plus rituximab group, two additional cases of second primary malignancies (acute myeloid leukemia and multiple myeloma) among patients in the venetoclax plus rituximab group were noted beyond those reported in a previous MURANO trial update.10 A similar number of patients in each group experienced a change from CLL to a fast-growing form of lymphoma — seven treated with venetoclax and rituximab in combination and six treated with bendamustine and rituximab.6,10

-As not all patients can qualify for certain clinical trials, talk to your doctor about possible treatment options available to you.
+Not all patients qualify for certain clinical trials.
+If you are interested in enrolling in a trial, talk to your doctor about which treatment options would be most appropriate for you.

 Acute myeloid leukemia: a type of cancer of the blood and bone marrow

-B cells: one type of white blood cell that is an important part of your immune system (the body’s defense against infection).
+B cell: a type of white blood cell that is an important part of your immune system (the body’s defense against infection)

-Chemotherapy: treatment that uses drugs to stop the growth of cancer cells either by killing the cells or by stopping them from dividing.
-These drugs are taken by mouth or injected and enter the bloodstream so they can help cancers that spread throughout the body (like CLL).
-This can affect cancer cells and normal cells
+Chemotherapy: treatment that uses drugs to stop the growth of cancer cells by either killing the cells or stopping them from dividing.
+These drugs are taken by mouth or injected and enter the bloodstream so they can help fight cancers that spread throughout the body (like CLL).
+This can affect cancer cells and normal cells.

-Complete response (also called complete remission): the disappearance of all signs of cancer in response to treatment.
+Complete response (CR): the disappearance of all signs of cancer in response to treatment.
 This does not always mean the cancer has been cured.
+Also called complete remission.

 Leukemia: cancer that starts in blood-forming tissue, such as bone marrow, and causes large numbers of abnormal blood cells to be produced and enter the bloodstream